Last updated Nov 2024

-In this post, I’ll explain some of the science behind sleep apnea detection (including techniques like peripheral arterial tone) as well as the potential impact of widespread sleep apnea screening (80% of sleep apnea is undiagnosed).
+In this post, I’ll explain the accuracy of Apple Watch’s sleep apnea detection, some of the science behind sleep apnea detection (including techniques like peripheral arterial tone), what to do about sleep apnea alerts, and the potential impact of widespread sleep apnea screening (80% of sleep apnea is undiagnosed).

 Obstructive sleep apnea is a condition when you stop breathing during sleep, causing your blood oxygen levels to fall.
 The more often this happens, the more severe the sleep apnea.
 This frequency of nighttime apnea events is called the Apnea-Hypopnea Index (AHI).